utrescu/changelister/README.md

 ### Templates creation

 Templates are provided to the appropriate functions either as string or as “raw string”.
 Actions represents the data evaluations, functions or control loops.
 They’re delimited by `{{ }}`.
-Other, non delimited parts are left untouched.
+Other, non-delimited parts are left untouched.

 - To obtain data the `{{ .FieldName }}` will replace it with FieldName value of given struct.
 - The {{.}} action refers to a value of non-struct types.